-Weeks later I read the following column in the St. Francis Church Bulletin.
-Mom had been one of two Protestant teachers at a thoroughly Catholic school for more than twenty years.
+Weeks later I read the following column in the St. Francis Solanus Parish Church bulletin.
+Mom had been one of two Protestant teachers at this thoroughly Catholic school for more than twenty years.
 I have not met Father Kirk, but I understand that he is not an easy man to please or impress.
 Yet he wrote this tribute to her and published it to his congregation.
 Nothing has made me prouder of her.

 Bulletin: Sunday, January 27, 2008

 We have been saddened by the death of one our teachers at St. Francis School, Mrs. Marilyn Prater, on January 17.
 Marilyn had been diagnosed with cancer several years ago, had undergone treatment and was in a period of remission, and then for the past months was dealing with its return.
 Her funeral service was held this past Tuesday, January 22, at the Hansen-Spear Funeral Home.

 Marilyn had taught at St. Francis School for a total of twenty-two years: 1984-98 and again from 2000 to the present.
 At various times she taught fourth, fifth and sixth grades.
 More recently she taught half-time in fourth grade and half-time as a Title 1 teacher.
 She was super organized, loved the children, and tried to bring out the best in each of her students.
 There were times when they did not appreciate the excellence she expected of them, but they knew she was always there for them.
 Marilyn had been a teacher of choice from just after receiving her degree.
 She taught initially in Texas, then in the Quincy public school system, and finally at St. Francis until this past December when she was forced to retire due to illness.
 She always said that it took three major qualities to become a good teacher: passion, patience and perseverance.
 She truly exemplified all three in her professional career.